SirBomble/baasscheduler/README.md

 Jobs are updated without requiring a service restart.
 Existing job execution status is preserved across configuration reloads.

+## Configuration Persistence

+When jobs are added, updated, or deleted through the web interface or API, the changes are automatically saved back to the `appsettings.json` file.
+This ensures that:

+- **Configuration Changes Persist**: All modifications made through the web UI are permanently saved
+- **Service Restarts Preserve Changes**: Jobs created/modified via the web interface will survive service restarts
+- **Backup Protection**: A backup of the configuration file (`appsettings.json.backup`) is created before each save operation
+- **Configuration File Location**: The web interface displays the full path of the configuration file being used
+- **Error Handling**: If configuration saving fails, the changes are reverted in memory and an error is returned

+The configuration persistence feature works with custom configuration file paths specified with the `--config` parameter.

 ## Web Interface

 The BaaS Scheduler includes a modern web interface accessible at `http://localhost:5000` (or your configured host/port).